A holiday on the Bulgarian Black Sea coast can become your best or worst experience ever.

 You’ll find the best beaches to get rid of your tan lines and go for a swim at the far south end of the Bulgarian Black Sea coast near the borderline with Turkey.

 Alternatively, you can head north and try to reach the sandy beaches between Shabla and the Romanian border.
 Once you leave the main road, there are only dirt roads and I highly recommend driving a 4WD vehicle.

 You could even set up a tent on the beach and meet the sunrise at sea level, for example at Irakli, one of the most beautiful sandy beaches you’ll ever lay your eyes upon.

 Learn the Fascinating History and Mythology of the Region

 The Bulgarian Black Sea coast has been inhabited for over 7,500 years.
 You’ll see remains of fortifications, dwellings, temples, and burial sites all over the coastal area.

 The most famous place to visit is the 2 km long headland Cape Kaliakra.
 You’ll see the remains of a Roman bath and dwellings as well as a history museum in a natural cave previously used as a monk cell.
 The restored fortification was the last Bulgarian land the Ottoman invaders overtook.

 Legend says, that 40 young women refused to convert to Islam and chose to braid their long hairs together and jump off the cliffs of Kaliakra rather than become slaves.

 Try to visit the restored fortress at Cape Kaliakra as early as possible in the morning or even at sunrise.
-You’ll be rewarded not only by a stunning view of the first daylight but you’ll also have the place all to yourself.
+You’ll be rewarded not only by a stunning view of the first daylight but you’ll also by having the place all to yourself.

 Other amazing places with tonnes of archaeological sites and historical buildings are the old towns of Nessebar and Sozopol.